Siddhartha45/ai-document-analyzer/README.md

 - **Relevance-threshold filtering**: retrieved chunks below a similarity threshold are discarded.
 The threshold (`0.35`) was calibrated empirically — see [Evaluation](#evaluation) below.
 - **Source citation independent of the LLM**: the `sources` returned to the user come from a SQL join on the retrieved chunks, not from anything the model says — so the citation can't be hallucinated.
 - **Explicit refusal over guessing**: if no chunk clears the relevance threshold, the system returns "I don't have enough information to answer that question" without ever calling the LLM for that case.
+- **Tool calling with schema-validated arguments**: the model selects between a calculator and a RAG tool based on the query; before execution, the model's chosen arguments are validated against a Pydantic schema (not executed blindly), and functools.partial is used to inject runtime dependencies (like the DB session) that the LLM has no business supplying itself.

 ## Evaluation